 Policy & Advocacy

-“[T]he goal of economics and politics is to serve humanity, beginning with the poorest and most vulnerable wherever they may be, even in their mothers’ wombs.
-Every economic and political theory or action must set about providing each inhabitant of the planet with the minimum wherewithal to live in dignity and freedom, with the possibility of supporting a family, educating children, praising God and developing one’s own human potential.
-This is the main thing; in the absence of such a vision, all economic activity is meaningless.” --Pope Francis, June 15, 2013
+Every economic and political theory or action must set about providing each inhabitant of the planet with the minimum wherewithal to live in dignity and freedom, with the possibility of supporting a family, educating children, praising God and developing one's own human potential.
+This is the main thing; in the absence of such a vision, all economic activity is meaningless. --Pope Francis, June 15, 2013

 Trade agreements have human consequences and moral dimensions, and must be evaluated with reference to the effects that they have on the people of both developing as well as developed countries.
 The Church believes trade must benefit people, not just markets and economies.

-Due to the uncertain status of the ongoing global trade negotiations, called the “Doha Development Agenda” (DDA) or Doha Round, the United States and other nations have turned to bilateral and regional trade agreements as an alternative.
+Due to the uncertain status of the ongoing global trade negotiations, called the "Doha Development Agenda" (DDA) or Doha Round, many nations continue to pursue bilateral and regional trade agreements as an alternative.
 The same concerns that existed at the beginning of the Doha Round (human rights, agriculture, labor rights, the environment, intellectual property, the role of multinational corporations, etc.) apply to these more contoured free trade agreements (FTAs).
-The Administration has concluded negotiations with eleven other nations on the Trans Pacific Partnership (TPP), and is negotiating a possible agreement with the European Union known as the Transatlantic Trade and Investment Partnership (TTIP).
-The President received Trade Promotion Authority (TPA) in June 2015 that permits expedited action by Congress on TPP in 2016.

-USCCB does not take positions for or against complex trade agreements.
+USCCB does not usually take positions for or against complex trade agreements.
 Rather, the Conference offers ethical criteria, based on Catholic Social Teaching and longstanding Conference policy, to help guide policies and decisions on trade.
-In January 2015, USCCB shared criteria with key Congressional leaders to guide consideration of trade policies.
-A summary appears below.
+Below is a summary of the criteria that we share with Congressional leaders.

 USCCB Criteria on Trade: